6th May 2019

 This is the second alarming report from the UN within the space of a year, the first by the Intergovernmental Panel on Climate Change (IPCC) warning that we are on the path to runaway climate change.
 That report, and the citizen action that has followed, seems to be finally waking many to the urgent need for action.

-I began my career in sustainability at the Carbon Trust in 2008, having previously studied the challenges of environmental decision-making at masters level.
+Louisa, Toast co-founder began her career in sustainability at the Carbon Trust in 2008, having previously studied the challenges of environmental decision-making at masters level.
 We knew enough then about climate change to lead the move to a low carbon economy.
 The Climate Change Act was enacted into UK law in 2008, mandating an 80% cut in greenhouse gases by 2050 to avoid dangerous climate change, and organisations had begun taking action on energy, transport and waste in particular.
 Over ten years later, we now face a climate and ecological emergency and urgent, transformative action is needed.

 We set up Toast in 2015 to tackle food waste with a scalable action – using surplus bread as a key, historic ingredient to prevent it ending up in landfill and pouring all profits back into environmental charities.
 We open-sourced a recipe for homebrewers and began collaborating with bakers and brewers all over the world to share our experience and magnify our impact.
 We wanted to change society’s attitude to wasting food with a positive, empowering ‘message in a bottle’.
 We’re using this approach to support systemic changes that are now so badly needed.